zachlasiuk/arm-software-developers-ads/content/learning-paths/iot/avh_matter/2setup.md

 sudo apt-get install -y git gcc g++ python pkg-config libssl-dev libdbus-1-dev libglib2.0-dev libavahi-client-dev ninja-build python3-venv python3-dev python3-pip unzip libgirepository1.0-dev libcairo2-dev libreadline-dev
 ```
 This will also verify that your instances are working correctly.

-## (Optional) Compare with real hardware

-If you wish to explore how closely the Virtual Hardware models real hardware, please see [this article](https://dev.to/aws-builders/welcome-to-the-virtual-raspberry-pi-4-running-on-aws-graviton-processors-2o8e).